keu/docs/astro/cross-account-role-setup.md

 - Share AWS account information with Astronomer support.
 - Create the IAM policies used by Astro.
 This includes a cross-account IAM role that Astro can assume and permissions boundaries for the Astro operational roles.
 For more information about permissions boundaries, see [Permissions boundaries for IAM entities](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_boundaries.html).

-Astronomer support will create a cluster within your AWS account to host the resources and Airflow components necessary to deploy DAGs and execute tasks.
+A cluster will be created within your AWS account to host the resources and Airflow components necessary to deploy DAGs and execute tasks.
 If you need more than one Astro cluster, contact [Astronomer support](https://cloud.astronomer.io/support).

 ## Prerequisites